codesnippetspro/code-snippets/README.md

 ## Frequently Asked Questions

-Further documentation available on the [plugin website](http://code-snippets.bungeshea.com/docs/).
+Further documentation is available on the [plugin website](http://code-snippets.bungeshea.com/docs/).

 ### Do I need to include the `<?php`, `<?` or `?>` tags in my snippet?
 No, just copy all the content inside those tags.
 If you accidentally forget (or just like being lazy), the tags will be stripped from the beginning and end of the snippet when you save it.
 You can, however, use those tags *inside* your snippets to start and end HTML sections.